PythonCharmers/python-future/README.rst

 :Q: What is the relationship between this project and ``python-modernize``?

 :A: ``python-future`` contains, in addition to the ``future``
-    compatibility layer, a ``python-futurize`` script that is similar to ``python-modernize.py`` in intent and design (based on ``2to3``).
+    compatibility package, a ``futurize`` script that is similar to ``python-modernize.py`` in intent and design (based on ``2to3``).

-    ``python-modernize`` converts legacy code into a common subset of Python 2 and 3, with ``six`` as a run-time dependency.

-    Similarly, ``python-futurize`` converts legacy Py2 code (or incompatible Py3-only code) into a common subset of Python 2 and 3, with ``future`` as a run-time dependency.
+    Whereas ``python-modernize`` converts Py2 code into a common subset of Python 2 and 3, with ``six`` as a run-time dependency, ``futurize`` converts either Py2 or Py3 code into a common subset of Python 2 and 3, with ``future`` as a run-time dependency.

-    Because ``future`` is more comprehensive than ``six`` in providing backported Py3 behaviours, the resulting code should require less additional manual porting effort to handle renamed modules and modified builtins.
+    Because ``future`` incorporates ``six`` and also provides more backported Py3 behaviours, the code resulting from ``futurize`` should be cleaner and require less additional manual porting effort to handle renamed modules and modified builtins.

 :Q: How did the original need for this arise?